 Both administrators and heirs have a lot at stake.
 If administrators fail to use reputable sources and accepted practices to establish fair market value, they may violate the duty of care they owe the estate, and heirs may take legal action against them.
 For heirs, the value of their inheritance depends on an accurate valuation of the estate property.

 Valuing estate property is just one potential challenge in administering a Louisiana succession.
-Accordingly, if you are an administrator or an heir, we encourage you to contact a New Orleans succession lawyer for help.
+Accordingly, if you are an administrator or an heir, we encourage you to contact a Louisiana succession lawyer for help.
 Each year, our attorneys help hundreds of families throughout Louisiana resolve their succession issues.
-Call us, start a chat with us, or complete our contact form to learn more.
+Call us or complete our contact form to learn more.